SankHyan24/SankHyan24/README.md

 # 👋 I’m @SankHyan24

 - 👀 I’m interested in CG/CV/HPC...
-- 🌱 I’m currently struggling to learn CS in ZJU.
+- 🌱 I’m learning CS&T in ZJU.
 - 💞️ I want to become more Professional and Powerful